December 2018 is filled. Slots are now open from 1/1/19 on. Happy Holidays!

 How does this work?

 When you contact me in search of services, I will talk with you about what level of editing you seek.
 At no charge, I will then perform a sample edit of 700 to 1,000 words on your manuscript.
-I will return it to you in 2-4 business days along with a brief letter detailing my thoughts about the sample and the level and type of editing I think it will require (for example, a heavy line and copy edit, a light developmental edit, etc.).
+I will return it to you typically in 2-4 business days along with a brief letter detailing my thoughts about the sample and the level and type of editing I think it will require (for example, a heavy line and copy edit, a light developmental edit, etc.).
 If you decide we will work well together and that my editing style suits your goals, we will decide and agree upon manuscript delivery, types of edits performed, and deadlines for both of us.

 How do you edit?